xz946-maker/Interactive-Lab-Hub/Lab 6/README.md

 **Issue Encountered:**
 - If Pi disconnected and reconnected, it got a new player number
-- MAC address was reliable but not user-friendly for display
+- IP address was reliable but not user-friendly for display
 - No way to assign human-readable names from Pi side

 **Solution:**